By David Bastian

 The FDI Moot Team is so much more than a simple moot court experience.
 It is an opportunity to expand your legal acumen beyond the nuances of the American legal system and to create lasting friendships with individuals from all over the world.

-David Bastian JD’14 was on the FDI Moot team during his third year at Suffolk Law School.
+David Bastian, JD’14, was on the FDI Moot team during his third year at Suffolk Law.
 He also was a Note Editor on the Journal of Trial and Appellate Advocacy where he published an article on the United States’ efforts to fight international corruption through the Foreign Corrupt Practices Act.
-He began his career as an appellate prosecutor and is currently an associate at Morrison Mahoney LLP in Boston specializing in civil litigation matters.
+He began his career as an appellate prosecutor and is currently a senior associate at Hogan Lovells in Boston.